agentmorris/camera-trap-ml-survey/README.md

 #### Papers from 2024

-* Bakana SR, Zhang Y, Twala B. WildARe-YOLO: A lightweight and efficient wild animal recognition model.
-Ecological Informatics.
-2024 Feb 23:102541.

-* Liu L, Mou C, Xu F. Improved Wildlife Recognition through Fusing Camera Trap Images and Temporal Metadata.
-Diversity.
-2024 Feb 23;16(3):139.

-* Nepovinnykh E, Eerola T, Kälviäinen H, Chelak I. NORPPA: novel ringed seal re-identification by pelage pattern aggregation.
-InProceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision 2024 (pp. 1-10).

-* Brookes O, Mirmehdi M, Stephens C, Angedakin S, Corogenes K, Dowd D, Dieguez P, Hicks TC, Jones S, Lee K, Leinert V. PanAf20K: A Large Video Dataset for Wild Ape Detection and Behaviour Recognition.
-International Journal of Computer Vision, 2024.

-* Straka J, Hruz M, Picek L. The Hitchhiker's Guide to Endangered Species Pose Estimation.
-In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision 2024 (pp. 50-59).

-* Schindler F, Steinhage V, van Beeck Calkoen ST, Heurich M. Action Detection for Wildlife Monitoring with Camera Traps Based on Segmentation with Filtering of Tracklets (SWIFT) and Mask-Guided Action Recognition (MAROON).
-Applied Sciences.
-2024 Jan 6;14(2):514.

-* Barta Z. Deep learning in terrestrial conservation biology.
-Biologia Futura.
-2024 Jan 16:1-9.

-* Nazir S, Kaleem M. Object classification and visualization with edge artificial intelligence for a customized camera trap platform.
-Ecological Informatics.
-2024 Jan 2:102453.

-* Smith J, Wycherley A, Mulvaney J, Lennane N, Reynolds E, Monks CA, Evans T, Mooney T, Fancourt B. Man versus machine: cost and carbon emission savings of 4G-connected Artificial Intelligence technology for classifying species in camera trap images.
-2024.

 * Gebauer E, Thiele S, Ouvrard P, Sicard A, Risse B. Towards a Dynamic Vision Sensor-Based Insect Camera Trap.
-InProceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision 2024 (pp. 7157-7166).
+In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision 2024 (pp. 7157-7166).

-* Zeuss D, Bald L, Gottwald J, Becker M, Bellafkir H, Bendix J, Bengel P, Beumer LT, Brandl R, Brändle M, Dahlke S. Nature 4.0: A networked sensor system for integrated biodiversity monitoring.
-Global Change Biology.
-2024 Jan;30(1):e17056.

 #### Papers from 2023

-* de la Rosa D, Rivera AJ, del Jesus MJ, Charte F. PARDINUS: Weakly supervised discarding of photo-trapping empty images based on autoencoders. arXiv preprint arXiv:2312.14812.
-2023 Dec 22.

-* Bohnett E, Holmberg J, Faryabi SP, An L, Ahmad B, Rashid W, Ostrowski S. Comparison of two individual identification algorithms for snow leopards (Panthera uncia) after automated detection.
+#### Papers from <= 2022

+* Berry P. Automated species identification for camera trapping in the Iona Skeleton Coast Trans-Frontier Conservation Area (Doctoral dissertation, Namibia University of Science and Technology).

+* Schindler F, Steinhage V. Instance segmentation and tracking of animals in wildlife videos: SWIFT-segmentation with filtering of tracklets.
 Ecological Informatics.
-2023 Nov 1;77:102214.
+2022 Nov 1;71:101794.

-* Brook BW, Buettel JC, Aandahl Z. A user-friendly AI workflow for customised wildlife-image classification.
-2023.
+* Giraldo-Zuluaga JH, Salazar A, Gomez A, Diaz-Pulido A. Recognition of mammal genera on camera-trap images using multi-layer robust principal component analysis and mixture neural networks.
+In 2017 IEEE 29th International Conference on Tools with Artificial Intelligence (ICTAI) 2017 Nov 6 (pp. 53-60).
+IEEE.

+### Papers I don't have access to but would read if I did

 * Velasco-Montero D, Carmona-Galán JF, Francisco AS.
 Towards an efficient smart camera trap for wildlife monitoring.
-In3rd International Workshop Camera Traps, AI and Ecology.
+In 3rd International Workshop Camera Traps, AI and Ecology.
 Jena, Germany 2023 Sep.

-* Pahuja V, Luo W, Gu Y, Tu CH, Chen HY, Berger-Wolf T, Stewart C, Gao S, Chao WL, Su Y. Bringing Back the Context: Camera Trap Species Identification as Link Prediction on Multimodal Knowledge Graphs. arXiv preprint arXiv:2401.00608.
-2023 Dec 31.

-* Gabeff V, Russwurm M, Tuia D, Mathis A. WildCLIP: Scene and animal attribute retrieval from camera trap data with domain-adapted vision-language models. bioRxiv.
-2023:2023-12.

-* Schneider D, Lindner K, Vogelbacher M, Bellafkir H, Mühling M, Farwig N, Freisleben B. Recognizing European mammals and birds in camera trap images using convolutional neural networks.
-In 3rd International Workshop on Camera Traps, AI, and Ecology 2023.

-* Singh K, Singhal M, Singh N, Rawat SS, Gupta V. A review on wildlife identification and classification.
-Artificial Intelligence, Blockchain, Computing and Security Volume 1.
-2023:21-5.

-* Gurule M. The Impacts of Transfer Learning for Ungulate Recognition at Sevilleta National Wildlife Refuge.
-2023.

-* de la Rosa D, Álvarez A, Pérez R, Garrote G, Rivera AJ, del Jesus MJ, Charte F. NOSpcimen: A First Approach to Unsupervised Discarding of Empty Photo Trap Images.
-In International Work-Conference on Artificial Neural Networks 2023 Jun 19 (pp. 39-51).
-Cham: Springer Nature Switzerland.

-* Fabian Z, Miao Z, Li C, Zhang Y, Liu Z, Hernández A, Montes-Rojas A, Escucha R, Siabatto L, Link A, Arbeláez P. Multimodal Foundation Models for Zero-shot Animal Species Recognition in Camera Trap Images. arXiv preprint arXiv:2311.01064.
-2023 Nov 2.

-* Jamie Alison, Stephanie Payne, Jake M Alexander, Anne D Bjorkman, Vincent Ralph Clarke, Onalenna Gwate, Maria Huntsaar, Evelin Iseli, Jonathan Lenoir, Hjalte Mads Rosenstand Mann, Sandy-Lynn Steenhuisen, Toke Thomas Høye.
-Deep learning to extract the meteorological by-catch of wildlife cameras.  bioRxiv 2023.09.25.558780.

-* Zhong Y, Li X, Xie J, Zhang J. A Lightweight Automatic Wildlife Recognition Model Design Method Mitigating Shortcut Learning.
-Animals.
-2023 Feb 25;13(5):838.

-#### Papers from <= 2022

-* Berry P. Automated species identification for camera trapping in the Iona Skeleton Coast Trans-Frontier Conservation Area (Doctoral dissertation, Namibia University of Science and Technology).

-### Papers I don't have access to but would read if I did

 * de la Rosa D, Álvarez A, Pérez R, Garrote G, Rivera AJ, del Jesus MJ, Charte F. NOSpcimen: A First Approach to Unsupervised Discarding of Empty Photo Trap Images.
 In International Work-Conference on Artificial Neural Networks 2023 Jun 19 (pp. 39-51).
 Cham: Springer Nature Switzerland.